h8130084/travelpage/README.md

 I then added the functionality to allow the search bar to search for nearby locations.
 I used a console log in multiple places to  assess whther the code was working.

-I did more background research as I was unable to get the markers to load however I could see in the console that informaiton was being returned. after numerous attempts I made a index2 and a map2 file to try a differnt approach and I was sucessful in getting the markers to load however I was unable to link the search bar.
-Again this took a number attempts untill I finally  was ablet get the correct functionality.
+I did more background research as I was unable to get the markers to load, however I could see in the console that informaiton was being returned from my console.log .
+After numerous attempts I made an index2 and a map2 file to try a differnt approach and I was sucessful in getting the markers to load however I was unable to link the search bar.
+Again this took a number attempts of trial and error.
+I continued to assess and attemt to fix the code to the point where I had 2 files , neither of which were responding in the way I wanted.
+After numerous attempts the website was placing the markers correctly upon the search. due to the long period of time this took I sought advice from my mentor.
+Following the feedback I managed to simplfy the code and build on that to then allow the the specific nearby seraches to be added.

-I tested the links on the navbar to ensure the location the page jumped to was corect in relaton to the navbar link.
+I tested the links on the navbar to ensure the location the page jumped to was corect in relaton to the navbar link I did have a seperate js page for the nav bar however I felt this was inapropriate and I  put it into the same as my map2.js file.

-When assessing the responsiveness I found the desktop worked correctly however the smallers screens were not working as intended and the Ipad pro screen had a margin of white page.
-I incorperated the correct code to allow the website to be more responsive across all devices.
+When assessing the responsiveness I found the desktop worked correctly however the smaller screens were not working as intended and the Ipad pro screen had a margin of white page.
+I incorperated a media query and amended some of my html using the bootstrap grid method to allow for a much more responsive website across multiple devices.

 I tested this regularly as I input different locations and texts to ensure the the transisiton from desktop to mobile was smooth and looked professiona, I also asked my peers to see if the website had an issue when they used it.